MicrosoftDocs/Devices-docs/surface/surface-portals.md

 With Surface portals, you can:

-- Centralize management of device warranties and support requests, including bulk claims.
+- Centralize management of device warranties and support requests.
+Initiate single or bulk warranty claims.
-- Gain a comprehensive view of warranty status and claims.
+- Gain insights into your warranty status and claims—in a single view.
-- Monitor the health of all Surface devices, receiving notifications about any unusual statuses to help reduce IT costs.
+- Monitor the health of all your Surface devices and get notifications about any unusual device status, which can help reduce IT costs.
 - Access a unified interface for Surface device management tasks.

 ## Choose your portal